Imperial College Enterprise Fund II

 The manager

-The fund is managed by Parkwalk Advisors (‘Parkwalk’) and Imperial College Innovations Limited (“ICI”) will act as the portfolio advisor.
+The fund is managed by Parkwalk Advisors (‘Parkwalk’) and the Head of Startup Investment Funds at Imperial College will act as the Investment Committee Advisor.

 Before your subscription is invested into shares, the cash will be held by the custodian, Mainspring Nominees Limited.
 Shares will be held by the nominee, MNL (Parkwalk) Nominees Limited.